 - 6. The patient should remove any chewing gum from their mouth and dispose of it in a waste bin. - 7.
 Offer the patient a drink of water in a disposable plastic cup, before administration to moisten the mouth and speed up dissolution of the tablet(s). - 8.
-The pharmacist should pop the tablets out into a clean, dry medicine cup and hand this to the patient.
+Buprenorphine sublingual tablets: The pharmacist should pop the tablets out into a clean, dry medicine cup and hand this to the patient.
 This helps to ensure tablets are not diverted by slight of hand. - 9.
 Without touching the tablets the patient should tip the tablets under the tongue.
 They should not be swallowed.
 Patients should be advised to swallow as little saliva as possible whilst the tablet(s) dissolve.
-Patients on high doses may need to split the dose to take a few tablets at a time. - 10.
-The patient should be observed for at least 2 3 minutes.
-During this time the tablets will have started to dissolve making diversion difficult. - 11.
-It is not necessary to watch the patient continuously after this initial period.
-The patient should remain in the pharmacy until the pharmacist is satisfied that all that is left under the tongue is a chalky residue.
-This should usually be achieved in 5 minutes but occasionally may take up to 10 minutes.
+Patients on high doses may need to split the dose to take a few tablets at a time.